When I was eleven I had started at a new school with high hopes, no friends… and a bully. It’s amazing how quickly I forgot that anyone loved me.

 My kid really needs this but…

 Many of the kids I photograph need a boost that an I Am project can give.
 But let’s be real here, most people aren’t very excited to be photographed.
 And if a teenager hears that people are writing things about them… no way!
 No one wants to ask people to praise them and often it feels like asking if an I Am project is accepted.
-Some kids love the attention and the opportunity to be a model for the arvo.
+Some kids love the attention and the opportunity to be a model for the afternoon.
 But, like most of us, being in front of the camera and having people tell us how awesome we are is sometimes difficult.
 Especially for our struggling kids.
 To get my own kids to participate I asked them to do it for me, for my Mother’s Day gift.

 “Getting Sebastian to you was tricky.
 He hates his photo taken.-Kerrie Maloney